Asymptotically Optimal Competitive Ratio for Online Allocation of Reusable Resources: Faster and Distribution Oblivious Algorithms

-Consider a resource $i\in I$ and let $k$ denote a unit of $i$.
-Contrast decomposition \eqref{lam4} with its counterpart \eqref{decompose} in the analysis of \galg.
+\end{lemma} { Consider a resource $i\in I$ and let $k$ denote a unit of $i$.
+Contrast decomposition \eqref{lam4} with its counterpart given in Lemma \ref{decompose}.
 Deterministic binary valued quantities $\onee(\neg k,t^+)$, that signified unavailability of a unit $k$ after arrival $t$ is matched in \galg, have been replaced by (non-binary) probabilities $\pd[k>z_i(t)]$.
 For any given arrival $t$, probability $\pd [k> z_i(t)]$ represents the likelihood that unit $k$ and all higher units of $i$ are unavailable in \dpg\ when $t$ arrives.
 This dependence on other units, combined with the sensitivity of $z_i(t)$ to small changes on the sample path, makes it challenging to bound these probabilities in a meaningful way.
-To address these challenges we introduce two new ingredients below.
+To address these challenges we introduce two new ingredients.
 The first ingredient simplifies the stochastic dependencies by introducing a conditional version of the probability $\pd[k>z_i(t)]$.
-This ingredient uses special structure that is only available in the matching setting.
 The second ingredient builds on the first one and addresses the non-binary nature of these probabilities.
+We discuss these ingredients in more detail in Appendix \ref{appx:rbaoverview}.
+These ingredients use special structure that is not available in settings beyond online matching.
+Analyzing \dpg\ in more general settings remains a challenging open problem (see Appendix \ref{sec:rbafail} for further discussion).